The Daniel Tiger Doctrine

 But we’ve never called out anything completely, the way that Fred has done.
 It’s easier to do that and address that so quickly in live action.
 It takes a year for us.
 We’ll have an idea, and then it takes almost nine months per show.
 And of course we’re doing about, I don’t know, 10 to 14 shows at the same time.
 But yeah, it’ll take nine months, so we kind of have to do more universal themes.

-Fetters: When I think back to Mister Rogers’ Neighborhood, I remember Daniel Striped Tiger on Mister Rogers as… kind of a sad little guy.
+Fetters: When I think back to Mister Rogers’ Neighborhood, I remember Daniel Striped Tiger on Mister Rogers as … kind of a sad little guy.
 Sometimes he even seemed a little bit traumatized.
 But as Dad Tiger, he seems like a well-adjusted, caring adult and parent.
-How do you imagine the years between Mister Rogers' Neighborhood and Daniel Tiger's Neighborhood played out for him?
+How do you imagine the years between Mister Rogers’ Neighborhood and Daniel Tiger’s Neighborhood played out for him?

 Santomero: Dad Tiger went to therapy, is that what we’re thinking? [laughs]